Committed to Delivering Water to Northeastern Colorado While Continuing to Plan for Future Water Needs for Our Growing Region

 Through the building of two new reservoirs in Northern Colorado, the Northern Integrated Supply Project will supply 15 Northern Front Range water providers with 40,000 acre-feet of new, reliable water supplies.
 Aside from needed water storage, the project will incorporate an array of environmental and wildlife mitigation aspects and bring additional recreation opportunities to the region.

 Chimney Hollow Reservoir Project

 The Chimney Hollow Reservoir Project is a collaboration between 12 Northeastern Colorado water providers to improve the reliability of, or make firm, water supplies from the Windy Gap Project.
-This project will not only supply a reliable 30,000 acre-feet of water for future generations, but will also provide various environmental and wildlife enhancements, as well as recreational opportunities.
+This project will supply a reliable 30,000 acre-feet of water for future generations.
+Construction began in August 2021.